Rebel Wilson: 2010–present: transition to Hollywood

 In January 2012, Michael Ausiello of TVLine announced that Wilson would be writing and starring in Super Fun Night, a comedy that follows three friends on a quest to have fun every Friday night.
 The pilot was picked up by CBS and Conan O'Brien became one of the executive producers.
 The pilot was later turned down by CBS, but the ABC network picked up the project.
-A series was ordered and the show began broadcasting on 2 October 2013.
+A series was ordered and the show began broadcasting in October 2013.
 The series was cancelled after one season.
 Wilson played Robin Peck in Michael Bay's Pain & Gain (2013).
 She hosted the 2013 MTV Movie Awards on 14 April 2013.

 In March 2014, the American satellite television network Dish Network launched a marketing campaign for its Hopper DVR featuring Wilson as the voice of the eponymous animated kangaroo.
 Wilson reprised her role in the sequels Pitch Perfect 2 (2015) and Pitch Perfect 3 (2017).
 She also made a cameo in the television comedy Pompidou.
 Wilson joined the voice cast for Kung Fu Panda 3; however, in September 2015, she was replaced with Kate Hudson.

 Wilson next appeared in the ensemble comedy How to Be Single, released in February 2016.
 Nigel M. Smith of The Guardian wrote, "Wilson is the standout, nailing every pratfall she's dealt, but How to Be Single doesn't make strong use of her character."
 Wilson also appeared in the action comedy Grimsby.
 On 14 February 2016, Wilson presented the nominations for the Best Supporting Actor category at the 69th British Academy Film Awards.
 Wilson is one of sixty celebrities who make a cameo in Absolutely Fabulous: The Movie.

 Wilson appeared as Ursula, the sea witch, in an all-star concert version of The Little Mermaid at the Hollywood Bowl on 3 June 4 June, and 6 June 2016.
 She made her West End debut in the musical Guys and Dolls in the role of Miss Adelaide from 28 June to 21 August 2016.
 She received positive reviews.
 In 2018, it was announced that Wilson was to produce and star in a feature film adaptation of the Image Comics comic book Crowded.
 Wilson played LeFou in a production of Beauty and the Beast: Live in Concert at the Hollywood Bowl on 25–26 May 2018.
 She also appeared on the cover of Vogue Australia for the first time.